mr-narender/Adriatico-Tours/README.md

 ## **Testing User Stories**

-As a **First Time** visitor I want to:
+As a **First Time** visitor, I want to:

 i.
 Easily navigate through the website - this is achieved with the clean navigation both on big and small screens, and breadcrumbs to easily revert to the previous pages.

--  When users lands to the website they have additional options on using search bar to explore each of the available cities and read about Croatian culture.
+-  When users land to the website, they have additional options on using the search bar to explore each of the available cities and read about Croatian culture.

  ii.
-Learn more about the company and booking rules - as mentioned before, website is focused on story telling which helps the user to understand more about the business and how the booking process works.
+Learn more about the company and booking rules - as mentioned before, the website is focused on storytelling which helps the user to understand more about the business and how the booking process works.
 - By visiting Our Company page, the user can find out more about the company in the hero section and the booking process outlined in three steps.

 ![](assets/documentation/readme-documentation/testing-images/user-story-2.png)

  iii.
-Have a clear separation between services - at the moment there's only one service available (hotel booking) but in future development it's important to separate services in a way which ensures easy navigation and understanding of the selected service
+Have a clear separation between services - at the moment there's only one service available (hotel booking), but in future development, it's essential to separate services in a way which ensures easy navigation and understanding of the selected service

-- each city has dedicated page which contains clear information structure and the available hotel bookings.
+- each city has a dedicated page which contains clear information structure and the available hotel bookings.

  iv.
-Have the support through the website journey - FAQ's are a good starting point to offer the support to the users.
+Have the support through the website journey - FAQ's are a good starting point to offer support to the users.
 Additionally, there's scope for help articles & online chat support.

-- Users can access FAQ's section to potentially find the answer on their question.
-This could mean saving cutsomers & our time.
-The section can be accessed through clickin on our copmany or selecting FAQ's link in the footer section.
+- Users can access FAQ's section to find the answer to their questions.
+This could mean saving customers & our time.
+The section can be accessed by clicking on our company or selecting FAQ's link in the footer section.

 v.
-Have a diverse selection off destinations to choose from - at the moment destinations are segmented into three regions with each one offering 3 cities to choose from.
-Depending on users desire - two of the regions are coast based (generally summer vacation), and the third one is focused on central part of Croatia and more on learning about the Croatian culture.
+Have a diverse selection of destinations to choose from - at the moment, destinations are segmented into three regions with each one offering three cities to choose from.
+Depending on users desire - two of the regions are coast based (generally summer vacation).
+The third one is focused on the central part of Croatia and more on learning about the Croatian culture.

-- during the research & design phase, I've created an additional page for each region.
+- During the research & design phase, I've created an additional page for each region.
 During the website development, I have decided to remove the extra step in the user's journey to move them more straightforward through the sales funnel and save on the time.
 Users can access destination options through main navigation, search bar, footer, and most popular destinations section on search results, why Croatia & homepage.

 vi.
-Have detailed information about chosen location/trip - each destinations is propped up with detailed information containing some history, interesting facts and best places to visit.
+Have detailed information about the chosen location/trip - each destination is propped up with detailed information containing some history, interesting facts and best places to visit.

-- Each city page contains of city slideshow images, intro, map and hotel offers.
-Additionally user can use filtering system to easily segment the hotel offering.
+- Each city page contains city slideshow images, intro, map and hotel offers.
+Additionally, the user can use the filtering system to easily segment the hotel offers.

 ![](assets/documentation/readme-documentation/testing-images/user-story-1.png)

 ![](assets/documentation/readme-documentation/testing-images/user-story-3.png)

-- Additionally each hotel contains images, hotel location on the map, hotel intro, price & facilities.
-User can view city information by navigating through various sections on the website (search bar, main navigation, footer etc.), additionaly to see hotel information user has to select "See More" button.
+- Additionally, each hotel contains images, hotel location on the map, hotel intro, price & facilities.
+User can view city information by navigating through various sections on the website (search bar, main navigation, footer etc.), additionally to see hotel information the user has to select "See More" button.

 ![](assets/documentation/readme-documentation/testing-images/user-story-4.png)

 vii.
 Easy & Efficient booking process - there are three steps to the booking process.
-Step one is to select a preferred destination, step two is to select a hotel in which user would like to stay and third step is to fill in a booking form.
+Step one is to select a preferred destination.
+Step two is to select a hotel in which the user would like to stay and the third step is to fill in a booking form.

-- The booking form can be access by selecting "Book Now" under the preferred hotel.
+- The booking form can be accessed by selecting "Book Now" under the preferred hotel.

 ![](assets/documentation/readme-documentation/testing-images/user-story-5.png)

- - Booking pop-up consits of passanger selection, form & booking summary.
-User can select for many passangers they would like to make a booking.
-The price and passanger count are calculated in the booking summary section.
+ - Booking popup consits of passanger selection, form & booking summary.
+User can select for many passengers they would like to make a booking.
+The price and passenger count are calculated in the booking summary section.

 ![](assets/documentation/readme-documentation/testing-images/user-story-6.png)

-As a **Frequent** visitor I want to:
+As a **Frequent** visitor, I want to:

 i.
 Explore different destinations & activities for my next holidays

 - Returning users can easily select desired locations based on their previous experience with the booking process.
-We need to ensure to let them know if the website UI will be changing beacuse they already have an expectation of the booking proces.
+We need to ensure to let them know if the website UI will be changing because they already have an expectation of the booking proces.

 ii.
 Subscribe to the newsletter to receive company updates & new offers - ensure up to date promotions, and deals are circulated to subscribed users, reward the users who are signed to the newsletter

-- newsletter section is located above the footer section for simple opt-in.
-The user has the opportunity to receive the discounts and information on new offers.
-On the other side we have the opportunity to increase revenu through email marketing channel.
+- Newsletter section is located above the footer section for simple opt-in.
+The user has the opportunity to receive discounts and information on new offers.
+On the other side, we have the chance to increase revenue through the email marketing channel.

 iii.
-Have a seamless booking journey - don't change the inetrface drastically and launch improvements.
+Have a seamless booking journey - don't change the interface drastically and launch improvements.

-- ability to book a hotel on the same page saves the users an extra step in their journey.
+- Ability to book a hotel on the same page saves the users an extra step in their journey.

 ## **Outstanding Bugs**

 - Mobile navigation dropdowns can't be closed individually, only when the other dropdown is selected or menu closed.
-For example if region Istra is expanded it can be only closed by selecting other region or closing the dropdown completely.
+For example, if region Istra is expanded, it can be only closed by selecting other region or closing the dropdown completely.

 ## **Fixed Bugs**

-**Dropdown mobile-menu funcionality**
+**Dropdown mobile-menu functionality**

-- when it was created each of the second level dropdowns would expand and would be closed only on click.
-This caused issues for menu height especially at mobile devices because the rest of the navigation wasn't visible.
-To fix this I implemented the funcionality to always enable  only one dropdown to expand and close anothers dynamically.
+- When it was created each of the second level dropdowns would expand and would be closed only on click.
+This caused issues for menu height, especially at mobile devices, because the rest of the navigation wasn't visible.
+To fix this, I implemented the functionality to always enable only one dropdown to expand and close others dynamically.

-- full mobile menu content wasn't visible on the screens < 490px because of the positon fixed which was stopping user from scrolling down.
+- Full mobile menu content wasn't visible on the screens < 490px because of the position fixed, which stopped the user from scrolling down.

 ![](assets/documentation/readme-documentation/testing-images/bug-fix-1.png)

-it's clearly visible the company links (our company, why croatia & contact us are not visible due to second level dropdown expanding).
+It's clearly visible the company links (our company, why Croatia & contact us are not visible due to second level dropdown expanding).
-To fix this I change the element to position absolute and increased height of the menu.
+To fix this, I changed the element to position absolute and increased height of the menu.

 ![](assets/documentation/readme-documentation/testing-images/bug-fix-2.png)

 The variable map was declared twice in city.js. js validation helped me resolve the issue.

+## **Testing responsiveness**